Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 Earning professional certifications requires time and money.
 Courses can take anywhere from a few months to a year to complete.
 There are also wide variations in costs, ranging from a few hundred dollars to several thousand.
 Consider whether you can devote the time and resources required to complete the program.
 Becoming certified could be a good investment when the return on time and investment are favorable.

-The institution’s reputation that issued the certificate can significantly affect its quality.
 Certification from a well-known and respected organization will likely be more impressive on your resume than from an unfamiliar group.
-Look into the institution’s accreditations and ask professionals who have completed the program for testimonials on its credibility and recognition.
+Look into the institution’s reputation and accreditations, and ask professionals who have completed the program for testimonials on its credibility and recognition.

 Weigh the alternatives